mattcorr/mattcorr.github.io/_posts/2019-12-11-changing-aws-sub-with-terraform.md

 Testing out access using the AWS CLI shows it is all working as well.
 So why would we be getting this error?

-If you change your AWS account you are deploying your terraform into after you have run `terraform init`, then you must **delete** your `./.terraform` folder and start again.
-It seems to cache your credentials and this needs to be refreshed if the AWS account is updated.
+**If you change your AWS account you are deploying your terraform into after you have run `terraform init`, then you must *delete* your `./.terraform` folder and start again.
+It seems to cache your credentials and this needs to be refreshed if the AWS account is updated.**
-{: .notice--success}

 Hopefully this will save others some time to figure this out!